-NCTE's Orbis Pictus Nonfiction Award is announced today.
+NCTE's NCTE Orbis Pictus Award® for Outstanding Nonfiction for Children is announced today.

 In 1990, NCTE established an annual award for promoting and recognizing excellence in the writing of nonfiction for children in grades K-8.
 The name Orbis Pictus commemorates the work of Johannes Amos Comenius, whose Orbis Pictus-The World in Pictures (1657) is considered to be the first children's picture book.
 One title is selected for the award each November at the Annual NCTE Convention, and as many as five Honor Books are also recognized.